philmcminn/new-paper/README.md

 steps in your empirical study were manual or automated (did you do them, or was it done automatically by your tool?).
 Passive voice often excludes these details and can confuse readers and referees.
 Consider the sentence "test suites were generated for the subjects 30 times" (passive voice) vs. "our tool generated test suites for the subjects 30 times" (active voice).
-In multi-author papers, using "we" to say "we did it" is preferred to writing that something "was done", and to convey something in an experiment that was necessarily manual step, or involved us making a choice from a series of possible options.
-Any of these could apply to deriving an algorithm, implementing a tool, choosing a particular aspect of an experiment's design, and so on.
+In multi-author papers, using "we" to say "we did it" is preferred to writing that something "was done", and to convey something in an experiment that was necessarily manual step, or involved you making a choice from a series of possible options.
+Any of these could apply to when you want to write about deriving an algorithm, implementing a tool, choosing a particular aspect of an experiment's design, and so on.

-Some students have difficulty identifying passive from active voice.
+Sometimes it is difficult to identify passive from active voice!
 This is where the ["zombies" tip](https://www.grammarly.com/blog/a-scary-easy-way-to-help-you-find-passive-voice/) comes in useful: If you can add "by zombies" after the verb in the sentence, and it still makes sense, you probably have a sentence in passive voice.

 ### British vs American Spelling

 As I remarked earlier in these instructions, please ensure you use a spell checker!
 Many text editors enable you to install a plugin so that you can see any misspelled words while you're editing your document.

 British English or American English?
-I'm fine with whichever, so long as everyone working on the paper knows (and doesn't keep changing the spellings from one version of English to another).
+Check with your supervisor if there is a potential decision to make here.
+If you're working with me, then I'm fine with whichever, so long as everyone working on the paper knows (and doesn't keep changing the spellings from one version of English to another).

 For some publications, particularly American journals, the publisher will change all British spellings to American anyway (e.g. IEEE, ACM).
-I often just go with American even though I'm a Brit, because the spellings are often more concise – every character of space in a paper is important! :-)
+I often just go with American even though I'm a Brit, because the spellings are often shorter – every character of space in a paper is important! :-)

 Note that there are some words that are still used in every day British English that have disappeared from American English.
 These words sound odd and quaint to the American ear (so you may find them silently corrected in your paper, especially if working with an American collaborator).
 Top of this list is the word "whilst".
 Just use "while" instead.

 ### Numbers

 There are certain rules around writing numbers that just look "right" but generally have no particular explanation, and are just part of generally accepted scientific writing style.
-In general, numbers should appear as numbers, but there are some special cases where you should write them out as words, for example:
+In general, numbers should appear as numbers, but there are some special cases where you should write them out as words, for
+example:

 * At the start of sentence.
 Write "Thirty-seven of the subjects..." as opposed to "37 of the subjects...", or even better, just re-word the sentence so that the number doesn't appear at the start, as both look a little bit strange.

 * Numbers less than or equal to ten in the middle of a sentence (this sentence is an example) – unless you're quoting actual data points from your experiment.

 ## Further Advice